-Overall candidates will offer a debate and come to a substantiated judgement regarding the extent to which the Personal Rule was the most significant development in government and politics in the period 1625 - 1660.
+Overall, candidates will offer a debate and come to a substantiated judgement regarding the extent that the governments of the period from 1906 to 1939 were largely successful in dealing with the social and challenges they faced.

-NOTE: This content is not prescriptive and candidates are not expected to mention all the material referred to below.
+NOTE: This content is not prescriptive, and candidates are not expected to mention all the material referred to below.
 Assessors should seek to credit any further admissible evidence offered by candidates.
 Each answer will be assessed on its merits according to the assessment grid as well as the indicative content.